top of page

 A church in Vestenanova

-Half an hour later we were nearly on top of the hill.
+Half an hour later, we were nearly on top of the hill.
 We hoped to find a nice place to camp in the descent.
 The first thing I saw on top was a wooden sign with 'camping' painted on it.
-That was unexpected because I had added all Italian campsites in my GPS (through archiescampings.com) and those had been spot on thus far.
-We also noticed two police men, holding a glass of beer.
-There was also huge banner saying 'Vestenastock'.
+That was unexpected because I had added all Italian campsites in my GPS (through archiescampings.com), and those had been spot on thus far.
+We also noticed two policemen holding a glass of beer.
+There was also a huge banner saying 'Vestenastock'.
 It was some kind of festival.
 Maybe we would be allowed to stay at their campsite.
-We weren't sure how that would work and if we would need to pay, likely it would also be loud.
+We weren't sure how that would work, and if we needed to pay, it would likely be loud.
 We decided to cycle on.
-Fifty meters further we changed our mind and turned around to inquire.
-If we were lucky we might also be able to listen to some music.
+Fifty meters further, we changed our minds and turned around to inquire.
+If we were lucky, we might also be able to listen to music.
 The cops were friendly but didn't speak English.
 They referred us to the festival's helpdesk.

 Vestenastock

-The 'campsite' consisted of a piece of grass which was too tilted to sleep on.
+The 'campsite' consisted of a piece of grass that was too tilted to sleep on.
 There were already two tents.
-We quickly pitched our tents and I changed into my 'normal' clothes.
-We headed back to the festival, got some beer and lay down in the grass to listen to the music.
-Basically this was an ideal end to a cycling vacation day.
+We quickly pitched our tents, and I changed into my 'normal' clothes.
+We returned to the festival, got some beer, and lay down in the grass to listen to the music.
+This was an ideal end to a cycling vacation day.

 It was a small festival, with only about a hundred people.
 They mostly played rock music.
 I enjoyed the second band the most, they were playing bluegrass versions of 'little green bag' and 'wish you were here'.
 There was also a BBQ, but no list of what was available.
 I tried to find someone to ask for help while Bram stayed to listen to the music.
-I asked if someone spoke English and everyone shook there head, except Fabio.
+I asked if someone spoke English, and everyone shook their head except Fabio.
 He was around our age and asked where I was from.
-In the past he had been on cycling vacation as well, to Kroatia.
-I asked how the ordering system worked.
+In the past, he had been on a cycling vacation to Croatia.
+I wondered how the ordering system worked.
 He not only offered to show me but also bought us hotdogs.
-He also offered to buy us a beer, but I couldn't except that.
-When I returned to Bram with two hot dogs he asked why I was smiling so much.
+He also offered to buy us a beer, but I couldn't accept that.
+When I returned to Bram with two hot dogs, he asked why I was smiling so much.

 At Vestenastock

-The hot dogs were very good.
+The hot dogs were excellent.
 We listened to some more music and after an hour Fabio passed by to take our picture.
-We were half asleep by the time the last band played, so headed back to our tents.
+We were half asleep by the time the last band played, so we headed back to our tents.

 The route of day 10